Molodos/ElegooNeptuneThumbnails-Prusa/README.md

 Yes, check out the [ElegooNeptuneThumbnails plugin for Cura 5.X](https://github.com/Molodos/ElegooNeptuneThumbnails), which is the extended version of this pos processing script.

-### I did not use the official Neptune printer preset in PrusaSliceer, what to do?
+### I did not use the official Neptune printer preset in PrusaSlicer or OrcaSlicer, what to do?

 The script cannot auto-detect your printer when doing so.
 To manually set the printer model, use the parameter `--printer=<printer_model>` after the path of the processing script in the PrusaSlicer settings.
 It should